 In 2013 Cynthia became certified in Financial Recovery Counseling, and now also offers Money Coaching for individuals and couples who are seeking greater financial clarity and peace of mind, or who would like to develop a healthier relationship with money.
 Money coaching is also perfect for people with ADHD, learning disabilities or other “numbers or money-challenged” people who can really benefit from targeted skill development around managing their money in ways that truly work for them.

-A life-long learner, Cynthia has completed many hours of continuing education over the past 20+ years in a variety of therapeutic modalities, including Voice Dialogue, Psychosynthesis-based forgiveness work, mindfulness and stress-reduction techniques including guided visualization, hypnotherapy and meditation, body/mind wellness, medical intuitive and energetic techniques, cognitive-behavioral therapy, and neurobiological and systemic therapeutic approaches.
+A life-long learner, Cynthia has completed many hours of continuing education over the past 20+ years in a variety of therapeutic modalities, including Voice Dialogue, Psychosynthesis-based forgiveness work, mindfulness and stress-reduction techniques including guided visualization, hypnotherapy and meditation, body/mind wellness, cognitive-behavioral therapy, and neurobiological and systemic therapeutic approaches.

 Prior to working exclusively as a therapist and coach, Cynthia was also a licensed massage therapist and Hellerwork practitioner for 15 years.
 In addition, she spent two years working as a colon therapist, allergy tester, and patient advocate and educator at Healing Naturally, a Naturopathic environmental medicine clinic specializing in treating patients with chemical-exposure related illnesses such as cancer, auto-immune diseases, and Parkinson’s.